UnderwaterOwlbear/underwaterowlbear.github.io/_drafts/dba-chessboard.md

 Mandatory:

 * Rough going: Imposes movement penalty but no combat effects (rocky, scrubby, boggy ground, or enclosed fields with fences).
-* Bad going: Imposes movement penalty and combat effects (hills, woods, marsh, or gully).
+* Bad going: Breakes line-of-sight (LoS) and imposes movement penalty and combat effects (hills, woods, marsh, or gully).

 Gullys are 1x4 squares, all others are 2x2 squares.
 Terrain elements must be placed 1 square away from each other and from the game board edge.